FAIRmat-NFDI/data-modeling/microstructure/readme.md

 The separated phases within the material can have all common material states and be separated by sharp boundaries or continuous transition zones.

+# Common properties
+Ideally we seek to know the 3D distribution of composition of the sample at atomic resolution.
+There is no tool which can span the range from atomic to macroscopic scale, and such characterization would carry a data load that we cannot handle routinely so far.

+Thus, we need to take simpler measures to describe the samples.

+When one tries to characterize a sample under microscale, the first parameter to tell is a size or size distribution characteristic to the sample.
+This can be complemented with characteristic shapes, orientation, and the spatial distribution of composition.
+Especially for porous solid samples (solid / gas interface) one may detect the specific surface area as an intergral characteristic of the sample.

+# Experimental methods applied
+## Microscopy

+## Scattering and diffraction

+## Adsorption isotherms